-We transformed this Latin dessert into a dense pound cake, soaked with three milks, of course.
+We transformed this Latin dessert into a dense pound cake, developed with three milks and soaked with a sweet cream mixture, of course.

 Tres Leches Pound Cake